Theory and interpretability of Quantum Extreme Learning Machines: a Pauli-transfer matrix approach: Exact feature isolation criterion: null-space condition

-For a \emph{Clifford} unitary, which maps between elements of the Pauli group, $\mathrm{row}(R)$ simply consists of all $\ev_j$, hence $\rank R$ features are isolatable even if $R$ is wide.
+For a \emph{Clifford} unitary, which maps between elements of the Pauli group, $\mathrm{row}(R)$ simply consists of a subset of signed standard basis vectors, hence $\rank(R)$ features are isolatable even if $R$ is wide.
 For unitaries based on \emph{structured Hamiltonians} or at small evolution times, one may expect \cref{eq_isocrit_nullsp} to be fulfilled for a certain set of features, provided $\numM$ is sufficiently large (but can still be $\numM\ll \numF$).
 This is confirmed numerically in \cref{fig_isocond_TFIM}, where the behavior of the feature isolation criterion \eqref{eq_isocrit_nullsp} is illustrated for various unitaries as a function of the number of observables $\numM$ (rows of $R$).